Ernesto F. Valdes: Professor, Engineer, and Mentor

 Furthermore, with his experience as a professor and being an author himself, he says Razon y Ser de los Tipos Estructurales (The Reason and Being of Structural Types) by Eduardo Torroja, is a book every structural engineer must read.
 Professor Valdes mentions that this book gives the perfect description of the science behind structural engineering without mentioning any formulas.
 He mentioned his concern that current structural engineers are becoming more dependent on design software as the years go by.
 He believes that current engineers and soon-to-be engineers must learn the theory behind building codes.
 They must not rely all their analyses on technology, and they should double check their work manually.
 He encourages engineers to study as much as they can, and he mentions he would give the same advice to a younger version of himself.

 Knowledge is Power

 Knowledge is power.
 This famous and wise quote takes different meanings when referring to specific disciplines.
 When applying this concept into structural engineering, we can say that the students who have chosen this path have the power of adapting to the forces of nature and using them to their advantage.
 We call them students because they will never stop learning.
 Engineers are constantly feeding their intellect with different research papers and publications to develop a better problem-solving mentality.
 However, there is nothing more nurturing than the advice and knowledge their mentors are able to transmit.
 We would like to thank Ernesto for all his contributions to the Civil Engineering world; and for the many lessons he has taught engineers all over the globe.

-© 2021 This article was written and published by Eastern Engineering Group.
+© 2021 This article was written by Ernesto Valdes and published by Eastern Engineering Group.
 All rights reserved.